Skip to Content

 Shrimp etouffee serves up tasty shrimp simmered in a savory gravy.
 Pair this classic comfort food with dirty rice, red beans and rice, or tasty cornbread to make it a complete meal.

-What Makes Something an Ettoufee?
+What Makes a Dish an Ettoufee?

 Étouffée is an integral part of the food history in the American South.
 There is a good chance that when you think about Cajun and Creole cuisine, meals like gumbo, red beans and rice, jambalaya, and shrimp étouffée come to mind, and for a good reason!